DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client/README.md

 });
 ```

+> Since the `eval` method returns a value, not an object, you cannot call other methods of the test controller in the chain after calling 'eval'.

 ## Calling Client Functions from Node.js Callbacks

 Client functions need access to the [test controller](../test-code-structure.md#test-controller) to be executed.